BUYING GUIDE

 Most Portable: FlightScope Mevo

 The Mevo is the smallest launch monitor in our test — it fits in your pocket.
 Doppler radar measures 8 parameters including carry, ball speed, and spin.
 No simulator capability in the base model.
 Best for golfers who want basic data at the range without lugging equipment.
-At $499, it matches the R10 on price but offers fewer metrics and no simulator.
+At $499, it undercuts the R10 slightly but offers fewer metrics and no simulator.

 Best Under $250: Ernest Sports ES14